 As a Technical Specialist in the International Center for Research on Women’s (ICRW) Asia Regional Office, Abhishek Gautam provides technical support across ICRW research teams in designing research studies, managing projects, developing monitoring tools, supervising data collection processes, and supporting data evaluation and analysis.
-He has more than eight years of research experience in the field of monitoring and evaluation, specifically in the areas of HIV, reproductive, maternal and child health, adolescent health, violence against women, water and sanitation and gender.
+He has more than fifteen years of research experience in the field of monitoring and evaluation, specifically in the areas of HIV, reproductive, maternal and child health, adolescent health, violence against women, water and sanitation and gender.

 A statistician by education, and demographer by profession, Abhishek brings expertise in managing large scale datasets, carrying out advanced level statistical analysis, preparing reports, presentations and publications of research and project findings.
 He also has hands-on experience in training and building partners’ capacity in data management, analysis and presentation.

 Through his work at ICRW, Abhishek aims to illustrate issues that need immediate policy and programmatic efforts in order to promote gender equality and reduce gender-based violence.
 Recently, he carried out studies on masculinity, gender based-violence and son preference in Nepal, Vietnam and India, in which he demonstrated key links between masculinity, men’s attitudes towards gender equality, childhood experiences and intimate partner violence.
 Abhishek also has conducted quantitative evaluations for a variety of research projects, including one that assessed safe public spaces in New Delhi and another that focused on water, sanitation and hygiene in Uttar Pradesh.